mattTea/gilded-rose/problem-breakdown.md

 Above are options for separate methods

-(Chosen extractions are now in the code)
+(Chosen extractions are now in the code, and will have iterated on the above)